Employer branding – how important is your employer brand?

 Decide what makes your company unique

 Once you know what makes your company unique you can create your story.
-Look at your company’s mission statement, its values, its social responsibility and the culture.
+Look at your company’s mission statement, its values, its social responsibility and culture.
 Look at what makes your company stand out.
 Is it the best?
 Is it the fastest?
 What do you stand for?
 Do you have a social responsibility stance?

 From here you can create your brand story for prospective employees.
 By having a brand story you’ll be helping candidates to match their personal values to those of your organisation and your employer brand marketing.
 A story will also help provide clarity for existing staff too, and drive better employer branding internally and externally.